-Long days and strong rays mean it's time to upgrade your basic daily sunscreen habit to a full-on slather.
+Long days and strong rays mean it's time to upgrade your daily sunscreen habit to a full-on slather.
 We all know that using sunscreen helps to prevent sunburns and skin damage, but we're stumped when it comes to the gibberish slew of letters and numbers on the label.
 Read on to learn what nine common sunscreen terms mean.

-SPF tells you how much much UVB light (more on this in a bit) is filtered out, so it’s often used as a proxy for how long you can stay in the sun without doing damage (to an extent).
+SPF tells you how much UVB light (more on this in a bit) is filtered out, so it’s often used as a proxy for how long you can stay in the sun without doing damage (to an extent).
 But the FDA cautions that SPF shouldn’t be thought of in that way, as there are so many variables that go into solar radiation.
 Instead, they suggest using SPF as a comparison: A higher SPF provides more protection than a lower SPF.
-According to Jeremy A. Brauer, a board certified Manhattan dermatologist, “SPF 30 blocks 97 percent of UVB rays, SPF 50 blocks 98 percent.”
+According to Jeremy A. Brauer, a board-certified Manhattan dermatologist, “SPF 30 blocks 97 percent of UVB rays, SPF 50 blocks 98 percent.”
 Keep in mind that no sunscreen can block 100 percent of UVB rays.

-2. UVA: ULTRAVIOLET A
+2. UVA: Ultraviolet A

-3. UVB: ULTRAVIOLET B
+3. UVB: Ultraviolet B

 UVB light causes sunburns and is more intense than UVA.
 These rays contribute less to our overall UV exposure than UVA rays do, but have serious, immediate effects on the topmost layers of skin.

-4. BROAD SPECTRUM UVA/UVB
+4. Broad Spectrum UVA/UVB

-The term broad spectrum means that the sunscreen protects against both UVA and UVB light—all sunscreens block UVB (temporarily), but some let UVA slip though.
+The term broad spectrum means that the sunscreen protects against both UVA and UVB light—all sunscreens block UVB (temporarily), but some let UVA slip through.
 It’s one of the most important markers to look for because both types of light can cause skin cancer.

 Sunscreen formulas can be physical, chemical, or a combination of both.
 Physical sunscreens act as a literal barrier: They block the light from reaching your skin, reflecting the UV radiation outwards.